-Afghanistan Enterprise Council (AEC) is the nation’s first independent, non-partisan and non-governmental think-tank dedicated to studying, researching and understanding Afghanistan’s trade, investment and business affairs.
+Afghanistan Enterprise Council (AEC) is world's first independent, nonpolitical and non-governmental think-tank based in Europe dedicated to studying, researching and understanding Afghanistan’s trade, investment, business and economic affairs.

 AEC believes in improving the lives of ordinary Afghans through education, innovation and entrepreneurship.
 Our experience shows that the overwhelming involvement of foreign aid agencies, development consultants and uninformed politicians in Afghanistan post 9/11, has resulted in policies and initiatives for private sector, which have catastrophically failed.
 It has undermined innovation, entrepreneurship and organic economic growth of the nation, it is time to put an end to such uninformed menace.

 The failure of the politicians to create jobs, thriving businesses and opportunities for a large population of young Afghans, has turned the nation into the world’s most dangerous place, billions of aid money wasted and youth turning to a life of crime, drug abuse and violence.
 Afghanistan’s addiction to aid from donors is undermining the most important traits of the local people, which is hard work, creativity and entrepreneurship.
 It is these qualities that will build a peaceful and prosperous Afghanistan, not donations.